-- The decision, - The date of the decision, - The reasons for the decision (having regard for any statutory requirements applying to the decision); and - How the community views were taken into account in making the decision.
+- · The decision, - The date of the decision, - The reasons for the decision (having regard for any statutory requirements applying to the decision); and - How the community views were taken into account in making the decision.

-This information will be provided to the applicant and all submitters and also posted on Council's website via the DAs Online portal.

-appendix 3 making a submission
+This information will be provided to the applicant, all submitters and posted to Council's DAs Online portal da.ballina.nsw.gov.au appendix 3 making a submission

-OBTAINING INFORMATION ABOUT A DEVELOPMENT APPLICATION (DA) OR DRAFT PLAN
+WHERE CAN I GET INFORMATION ABOUT A DEVELOPMENT APPLICATION (DA) OR DRAFT PLAN?